Strathspey Railway (GNoSR): Passenger train services

-Grouping and Nationalisation
+Grouping and nationalisation

-In 1923, the Great North of Scotland Railway became part of the new London & North Eastern Railway (LNER).
+In 1923, the Great North of Scotland Railway became part of the new London and North Eastern Railway (LNER).
 Most of the railways of Great Britain were "grouped"; in this process they were transferred into one or other of four new large companies, following the Railways Act 1921.
 The GNoSR was a "constituent" of the new LNER.
-The grouping had limited impact on the Speyside line, and in 1948 a second Government-imposed reorganisation took place, when the railways were taken into national ownership under British Railways.
+The grouping had limited impact on the Speyside line, and in 1948 a second government-imposed reorganisation took place, when the railways were taken into national ownership under British Railways.

 Since the 1930s road transport had become increasingly attractive for passenger and goods transport in rural and remote areas, and had abstracted much from already barely-profitable train services.
-This resulted in increasing financial losses, which the Government required British Railways to control.
+This resulted in increasing financial losses, which the government required British Railways to control.
 In 1955 it was proposed to withdraw passenger services between Ballindalloch and Boat of Garten, the most lightly used part of the line, but hardship to travellers, especially in the winter months, was put forward as an objection, and for the time being the proposal was deferred.

 In an attempt to stem the increasing losses on this and other lines, four-wheel diesel railbuses were introduced on some passenger services.
 This operation started on 3 November 1958, when a real attempt was made to make the service more attractive.
 Four new request stops were opened on 15 June 1959; they were ground level platforms, and passengers had to negotiate retractable steps to board the train.
 While the railbuses had a very modern feel to them, in those days there was a considerable volume of non-passenger business forwarded by passenger trains, including individual livestock, and these all had to be transferred to goods services, which were not always suitable.
 Moreover the railbuses were extremely unreliable, and when substituted by a conventional train, the ground level halts were impossible to use.

 In fact the railbuses did nothing to halt the decline in the line's finances, and this was brought to a head when the entire line was closed to passengers on 18 October 1965.
 On the same day the Highland line between Aviemore and Forres via Dava was closed.

 Goods trains continued for a further three years, mainly to carry coal to, and whisky from the distilleries in the Spey valley.
 However, on 1 November 1968 these services too ceased, the final train being drawn by Bo-Bo Type 2 diesel locomotive D5114.
 The track was lifted the following year, except for the short section between Aberlour and Dufftown, which remained open for goods traffic until the end of 1971.